 Primary Domain (my primary domain is trail tenant)

 outlook.office.com|outlook.office365.com Enterprise Network Domain (Dummy URL is fine I think – it worked for me)

 blogs.anoopcnair.com Enterprise IPv4 Range (Any IP range is fine I think – Hyper-V lab IP Range worked for me)

 Configure WIP/EDP Data recovery agent cert is mandatory now !!
 The recommended way is to re-use the EFS DRA from your domain when you have one.
 There are some other ways to create a test cert !!
 I have uploaded one as you can see in the below picture:-

 Configure WIP/EDP Policy settings

-Protect App content when the device is in locked state –> Yes
+Protect App content when the device is in a locked state –> Yes

 Windows 10 WIP/EDP – End User Experience